abdullah-NO/Noroff-Frontend-Assignment3-Angular/ng-pokemon-trainer/README.md

+# The project
+The application shows a catalogue of catchable pokemon and the trainers current pokemon

 # NgPokemonTrainer
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.
+## prerequisites
+*you need to have node installed from https://nodejs.org/en/ and run `npm install` *you need to download angular cli with `npm install -g @angular/cli` *you need to have git installed https://git-scm.com/download/win

 ## Development server
+*run npm install after cloning to include dependecies, this will also make sure that ng commands will run properly.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+# Production server
+$$ coming soon $$

 ## Code scaffolding